opulo-inc/docs/content/en/openpnp/calibration/connect-to-machine/index.md

 ## Com Port and Baud Rate

-Before connecting to the machine, you need to set which USB ports to use for communication in OpenPnP.
+Before connecting to the machine, you need to set which USB port to use for communication in OpenPnP.

 1. Click on the `Machine Setup` tab
   {{< container-image path="images/Machine-Setup-Tab.png" alt="Selecting the Machine setup tab from the main screen" >}}

-2. Click on the "Expand" checkbox to open all of the features about your machine.
+2. Click on the "Expand" checkbox to open all of the features.
   {{< container-image path="images/Expand-Checkbox.png" alt="Expanding the Machine Config options" >}}

 4. Under `Drivers` click on `GcodeDriver GcodeDriver`